 Berkeley Suites (and its sister Berkeley Square Hotel) are set on a Georgian square near Clifton Triangle in Bristol, England.

-Fly into Bristol Airport (12km / 30 minutes away) and either take a taxi, prebook a transfer with the hotel, or catch the Bristol Flyer bus service which runs all the way to Clifton Triangle.
+Fly into Bristol Airport (12km / 30 minutes away) and either take a taxi, prebook a transfer with the hotel, or catch the bus.

 Easily accessible from the M4 and M5, with a private secure car park across Berkeley Square.
 If renting a car, see our car hire tips.